 Those working in behavioral health have some of the highest levels of general dissatisfaction and burnout among all healthcare services.
-Because recruiting and training staff in mental health services is so expensive, allowing exhaustion to grow unchecked ends up being economically wasteful, in addition to lowering quality of care.
-Recognizing burnout and taking steps to help prevent it are crucial in maintaining a healthy environment for both patients and staff.
+Because recruiting and training staff in mental health services is so expensive, allowing exhaustion to grow unchecked ends up being economically wasteful, in addition to lowering the quality of care.
+Recognizing burnout and taking steps to help prevent it is crucial in maintaining a healthy environment for both patients and staff.

 Signs of Burnout in the Healthcare Industry

 The symptoms of burnout strongly resemble those of general stress and anxiety.
 Telling when stress isn't a temporary situation can be difficult, and requires some shrewd observation.
 Look out for the following signs when trying to identify healthcare burnout.

 - Chronic fatigue: Healthcare professionals are a tired bunch due to the nature of the job.
 When hours stack up and demanding patients cause trouble, it's hard not to feel tired.
 But chronic fatigue that lasts days or weeks without letting up is both a predictor and symptom of burnout.